puniverse/quasar/docs/index.md

 {:.alert .alert-warn}
 **Note**: Selective receives always defer exit messages produced by [watches](#linking-and-watching-actors) to subsequent plain `receive` calls.

-`MessageProcessor.process` can also process the message inline (rather than have it processed by the caller to `receive`), and even call a nested `receive:
+`MessageProcessor.process` can also process the message inline (rather than have it processed by the caller to `receive`), and even call a nested `receive`:

 ~~~ java
 protected List<Integer> doRun() throws SuspendExecution, InterruptedException {